Lifecycle and Identity

 - if so then invoke any

-- Set all of the per-frame 'bindings' for the currently executing element.
+- Set all the per-frame 'bindings' for the currently executing element.
 This includes:

 - parameters